Roger n’ Me

-This past January 12th, 2019 Colonel Roger K. Parrish joined the “Gone West” scroll.
-Knowing I’ve been tasked with giving Roger’s eulogy the 22nd of March, just days away, I am finding memories, of literally hundreds of flights with Roger, floating thru my mind.
+January 12th, 2019 Colonel Roger K. Parrish joined the “Gone West” scroll.
+Knowing I was tasked with giving Roger’s eulogy the 22nd of March, just days later, I was finding memories, of literally hundreds of flights with Roger, floating thru my mind.

 Roger and I spent a lot of time together beginning in 1991 when he was a co-pilot on the newly acquired America West Airlines Airbus A-320.
 I had just checked out on the ‘Bus’ as an instructor.
 Part of the check-out required 25 hours of riding the “jump-seat” on AWA line trips.